picosonic/js13k-2018/devdiary/diary.md

 Added some test tiles and tile collision routines.
 Also added a test enemy.

-I decided that enemy movement would be controlled by them also having a key state bifield that they would "press" when they had determined they could move in that direction.
+I decided that enemy movement would be controlled by them also having a key state bitfield that they would "press" when they had determined they could move in that direction.
 This made the physics and movement processing easier and more concise.

 18th August
 -----------